zenecture/neuroflow/README.md

 Seeing code examples is also a good way to get started.
 You may have a look at the playground for some basic inspiration.

-Neural Nets bring a lot of joy in your project, a journey full of fun and experiments.
+Neural Nets bring a lot of joy into your project, a journey full of fun and experiments.

 # Construction of a Net